Skip to content

 Trigger Conditions

-Set the trigger conditions for alert levels: You can configure any one of the critical, major, minor, or normal trigger conditions.
+Set the trigger conditions for alert levels: You can configure any one of the emergency, important, warning, and normal trigger conditions arbitrarily.

 Configure the trigger conditions and severity level.
-When the query results contain multiple values, if any value meets the trigger condition, an event is generated.
+When the query result has multiple values, if any value meets the trigger condition, an event will be generated.

 For more details, refer to Event Level Description.

-If Continuous Trigger Judgment is enabled, you can configure the number of consecutive times the trigger condition must be met before another event is generated.
+If Continuous Trigger Judgment is enabled, you can configure the trigger conditions to take effect after multiple consecutive judgments.
 The maximum limit is 10 times.

 Alert Levels

-1. Critical (Red), Major (Orange), Minor (Yellow): Based on the configured condition operators.
+1. Alert Levels Emergency (Red), Important (Orange), Warning (Yellow): Based on the judgment operator configured in the conditions.

 For more details, refer to Operator Description.

-1. Normal (Green): Based on the configured detection count, as follows:
+1. Alert Level Normal (Green): Based on the configured detection times, as follows:

-2. Each execution of a detection task counts as 1 detection, e.g., [Detection Frequency = 5 minutes], then 1 detection = 5 minutes;
+• Each execution of a detection task counts as 1 detection, e.g., Detection Frequency = 5 minutes, then 1 detection = 5 minutes;

-3. You can customize the detection count, e.g., [Detection Frequency = 5 minutes], then 3 detections = 15 minutes.
+• You can customize the number of detections, e.g., Detection Frequency = 5 minutes, then 3 detections = 15 minutes.

 Level Description

-Normal After the detection rule takes effect, if critical, major, or minor events occur, and within the configured custom detection count, the data returns to normal, a recovery alert event is generated.
+Normal After the detection rule takes effect, if an emergency, important, or warning abnormal event occurs, and within the configured custom detection times, the data detection results return to normal, then a recovery alert event will be generated.

 ⚠ Recovery alert events are not subject to Alert Mute restrictions.
-If no recovery alert event detection count is set, the alert event will not recover and will remain in the Events > Unrecovered Events List.
+If the detection times for recovery alert events are not set, the alert event will not recover and will always appear in the Events > Unrecovered Events List.

-For data discontinuity states, seven strategies can be configured.
+For data disruption status, seven strategies can be configured.

-1. Linked to the detection interval time range, judge the query results of the most recent minutes for the detection metrics, do not trigger events;
+1. Link with the detection interval time range, judge the query results of the most recent minutes for the monitored metrics, do not trigger events;

-2. Linked to the detection interval time range, judge the query results of the most recent minutes for the detection metrics, treat query results as 0; at this point, the query results will be compared against the threshold configured in the Trigger Conditions to determine if an anomaly event should be triggered.
+2. Link with the detection interval time range, judge the query results of the most recent minutes for the monitored metrics, treat the query results as 0; at this point, the query results will be recompared with the thresholds configured in the Trigger Conditions above to determine whether to trigger an abnormal event.

 Information Generation

-Note: If trigger conditions, data discontinuity, and information generation are configured simultaneously, the following priority applies: data discontinuity > trigger conditions > information event generation.
+If trigger conditions, data disruption, and information generation are configured simultaneously, the following priority applies: Data Disruption > Trigger Conditions > Information Event Generation.

 Feedback